What is the REACH Technique©? Enter:

-Here are some distinct associated Symptoms of Endometriosis that I have noted which many women share who have the condition of Endometriosis.
+Here are some distinct associated Symptoms of Endometriosis that many women share who have the condition of Endometriosis.
 You may not have all of the symptoms with Endometriosis.
-If you have at least 7 of them, it is worth researching further to ensure you can commence healing your body.
+If you have at least 7 of them, it is worth researching further to find out if you do.

 When we first go to the doctor with “lower abdominal pain”, their first point of reference is going to be our digestion.
 When they ask us the usual questions, what is your digestion like?
 Do you have diarrhea?
 Constipation?
 Cramping?
 Well, yes we do…. all of the above.
 The problem is, these are actually a symptom of Endometriosis as well as other digestive issues.
 One of the ways to work out which is which, Endometriosis digestive issues are very closely related to our hormone fluctuations.
 We generally get an extreme (diarrhea or constipation) just before or during our period.
 Our digestion is closely linked to our hormones, so naturally they will interlink.
 This article will help your digestion immediately.